sonjaoffwood/hello-world/README.md

 # hello-world
-My first repository and start on github
+My first repository and start on github.
+And my first commit.